Seeking leptoquarks in the $\bf t\bar{t}$ plus missing energy channel at the high-luminosity LHC: Search strategy

 We simulate signal and background events at leading order with MadGraph5\_aMC@NLO \cite{Alwall:2014hca}.
 Events are then passed to Pythia \cite{Sjostrand:2006za} for showering and hadronization.
 We also apply a smearing to the jet momenta in order to mimic detector effects \cite{Ovyn:2009tx}.
 Signal events are generated via UFO files \cite{Degrande:2011ua}, created by using Feynrules \cite{Christensen:2008py}.
-For the case of the scalar LQ $S_3$, we apply correction factors to the cross section values, which account for QCD next-to-leading-order effects.
-We calculate them by using the code in \cite{Dorsner:2018ynv}.
+For the case of the scalar LQ $S_3$, we apply correction factors to the cross section values, which account for QCD next-to-leading-order effects. \footnote{K-factors are included only for $S_3$.
+The calculations for $U_1$ are at tree-level (due to the ambiguity in the ultraviolet completion of the model).} We calculate them by using the code in Ref. \cite{Dorsner:2018ynv} (see also Ref. \cite{Mandal:2015lca}), with the choice of the NN23NLO PDF set \cite{Ball:2013hta}, $\alpha_S=0.122$ and dynamical factorization and renormalization scales.
 Jets are clustered with Fastjet \cite{Cacciari:2011ma} by using an anti-kt algorithm \cite{Cacciari:2008gp}.
 We choose a large cone size, $R=1.0$, which we identify as an optimal choice, based on the top reconstruction procedure which we will apply. \footnote{In our simulations we do not include initial state radiation or underline events.
 This is because, as proved for example in \cite{Sirunyan:2017nvi}, the effects of contamination on the jet invariant mass coming from these events can be eliminated by applying techniques as ``grooming" \cite{Marzani:2017mva}.
-We thus expect that our simulations can correctly reproduce the distributions that an experimental analysis can find after the application of these advanced jet ``cleaning" techniques.} The signal we want to detect is characterized by large missing transverse energy, $\slashed{E}_T$, and at least two fat-jets, coming from the hadronic decays of the two tops.
+We thus expect that our simulations can correctly reproduce the distributions that an experimental analysis can find after the application of these advanced jet ``cleaning" techniques.}

+The signal we want to detect is characterized by large missing transverse energy, $\slashed{E}_T$, and at least two fat-jets, coming from the hadronic decays of the two tops.
 Considering these signal features, as a first step of our analysis, we accept the events if they satisfy the conditions: